Loading...

 Indonesia: BPJS national insurance exists but is mainly for locals.
 Expats generally rely on private international health insurance.
 High-quality care concentrated in Jakarta and Bali.
 Philippines: PhilHealth provides basic coverage for citizens and residents.
 Most expats rely on private insurance for access to quality private hospitals.
 Medical tourism for dental and optical care is common.

 Infrastructure also plays a role in daily quality of life.
-Indonesia (55/100, developing) leads Philippines (52/100, developing) in this category, which covers internet speed, public transit, and digital readiness.
+Indonesia (42/100, basic) trails Philippines (51/100, developing) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Indonesia scores 55/100 (moderate) while Philippines scores 52/100 (moderate).